 Should Carbondale develop in a manner consistent with community ideals and years of community planning, growth should occur within its boundaries rather than outward into the adjacent river valley's open lands.
 Few possibilities exist to accommodate this policy known as infill development.
-Downtown North offers a chance to implement this goal.
+The Opportunity Area, formerly recognized as Downtown North, offers a chance to implement this goal.
 The guidelines below demonstrate the community's vision while still encouraging development to occur in a manner that creates a new neighborhood of jobs and housing.

-- Create a place with a mix of homes and businesses that keeps or adds jobs (artisan shops, industrial) and housing that make Carbondale what it is. - Include community gathering spaces (gardens, grassy areas). - Strengthen connections to open space / recreation areas while improving networks to serve each mode of mobility. - Allow all stakeholders to determine the specific opportunities when redevelopment occurs. - Continue to build on the Rio Grande Artway adjacent to Downtown North
+- Create a place with a mix of homes and businesses that keeps or adds jobs (artisan shops, industrial) and housing that make Carbondale what it is. - Include community gathering spaces (gardens, grassy areas). - Strengthen connections to open space / recreation areas while improving networks to serve each mode of mobility. - Allow all stakeholders to determine the specific opportunities when redevelopment occurs.